abhishekarya1/myblog/content/post/2018-09-09-sketch-2-code.md

 ### Workflow
 #### 1. Detect Design Patterns
-A Custom Vision Model trained to perform object recognition against HTML hand drawn patterns is used to detect meaningful design elements into an image.
+A Custom Vision Model trained to perform object recognition against HTML hand-drawn patterns is used to detect meaningful design elements into an image.

 #### 2. Understand handwritten text
 Each detected element is passed through a Text Recognition Service to extract handwritten content.

 #### 3. Understand Structure
-The information of the detected objects and their position inside the image is feed into an algorithm that generates underlying structure.
+The information of the detected objects and their position inside the image is feed into an algorithm that generates the underlying structure.

 #### 4. Build HTML
 A valid HTML is generated accordingly to the detected layout containing the detected design elements.